ryantig/GUSLI/README.md

 - executable of unitests will be created in root dir make clean all BUILD_RELEASE=1 BUILD_FOR_UNITEST=0 TRACE_LEVEL=5; ll /usr/lib/libg*; ll /usr/include/gus*;
 - use the command above to build and install production libraries into /usr  (/usr/lib, /usr/include)
+- See sample_code.hpp or unit-tests to learn how to use the library

 ## Support
 DanielHe@nvidia.com